MihauMatecki/MihauMatecki/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning Software Testing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on Discord - Michał Matecki
+- 📫 How to reach me on Discord - Michał Matecki#6326

 <!---
 MihauMatecki/MihauMatecki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.